alivsch-ai-code/AdvancedTelegramBot/README.md

 * **AI Integration**: Utilizes Google Gemini for advanced AI capabilities.
 * **Asynchronous**: Built with `asyncio` for efficient, non-blocking operation.

+Customization:

+You have full control over how your bot behaves and responds!

+Edit Bot's Role & Personality: In the config folder, open bot_role_settings.json.
+Here, you can easily define the bot's name, its core role, and even adjust its "kindness" (which can influence its tone, e.g., "criminal" for a more mischievous or bold persona).

+JSON

+{
+  "name": "AZAMAT",
+  "role": "Generiere die Antwort wie folgt: Du bist ein Bot, der drauf programmiert worden ist.", "kindness": "criminal"
+}
+Adjust AI Generation Settings: Also in the config folder, you'll find generation_config.json.
+This file lets you fine-tune the Gemini AI's output.
+For example, temperature controls randomness (lower for more focused, higher for more creative), top_p and top_k influence the diversity of generated tokens, and max_output_tokens limits the response length.

+JSON

+{
+  "temperature": 0,
+  "top_p": 1,
+  "top_k": 1,
+  "max_output_tokens": 50
+}

 ## Getting Started

 To get a local copy up and running, follow these simple steps.